wangjie212/TSSOS/README.md

 # TSSOS
 TSSOS is a sparse polynomial optimization tool based on block Moment-SOS hierarchies.
-The Julia version of BlockPOP provides a usage based on the Julia language.
+The Julia version of TSSOS provides a usage based on the Julia language.
 To use the Matlab version of TSSOS, one shoud use the *matlab* branch.
 Generally, the Julia version is more efficient.

 To use the Julia version of TSSOS, run
 ```Julia